uncomplicate/neanderthal/articles/tutorial_opencl.md

 but you've read that nowadays the computations on GPUs are what all the hipster geeks do, so you wonder whether there is something to it.
-If only you could connect to [CUBLAS](https://developer.nvidia.com/cuBLAS), your algorithms would speed up thousandfold with almost no sweat, as in commercials...
+If only you could connect to [CUBLAS](https://developer.nvidia.com/cuBLAS), your algorithms would speed up thousandfold with almost no sweat, like in the commercials...

 I have news for you:

 * The bad: it is not that simple.
-Your algorithms probably suck on massively parallel architectures, and you'd need to learn quite a few new tricks to collect the benefits you see on NVIDIA and AMD websites.
+Your algorithms probably aren't performant on massively parallel architectures, and you'd need to learn quite a few new tricks to collect the benefits you see on NVIDIA and AMD websites.

-* The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away, behind a frendly Clojure API.
+* The good: Neanderthal implements BLAS algorithms and abstracts most of that complexity for vector and matrix computations away behind a frendly Clojure API.

-**TL/DR: Multiplication of large matrices is more than 500x faster with Neanderthal than with optimized pure Java libraries, 25x faster than Neanderthal native engine and some thousands times faster than the nested looping code with primitives that you'd write yourself.**
+**tl;dr: Multiplication of large matrices is more than 500x faster with Neanderthal than with optimized pure Java libraries, 25x faster than Neanderthal native engine and some thousands times faster than the nested looping code with primitives that you'd write yourself.**